 The nightclub has been closed for years, though, and the whole place has that dusty feel to it where even the carpet objects to being disturbed.
 So, to capitalize on the inherent unsettling factor of the location, Michele opens with an Italian film from the 70s that is psychotically disturbing.
 Italian experimental artists Leo de Berardinis and Perla Peragallo made this short once upon a time and exactly how Michele got his hands on it is one of those questions to which we probably don’t want an answer.
 The film shows a young woman in a sequined dress having some manner of horror induced mental breakdown.
 If it had been shot today, it is the sort of reaction many are having to the news that Michael Kors is buying a stake in Versace.
 This is the stuff of nightmares.

 By the time the clothes start walking down the aisles, no one should be feeling too terribly comfortable and that’s exactly the way Michele wants it because now everyone is paying attention.
 No one is relaxed and half-asleep.
 We see details such as the embroidery of flying pigs.
-The portrait of Dolly Parton on the back of a jean jacket doesn’t escape attention, nor does the huge sunglasses that remind one of the protective eyewear optometrists used to hand out after one’s eyes were dilated.
+The portrait of Dolly Parton on the back of a jean jacket doesn’t escape attention, nor do the Pure Optical lenses that remind one of the protective eyewear optometrists used to hand out after one’s eyes were dilated.
 No one missed the v-neck sweater vests that are making a disturbing comeback, nor the large-check green/yellow and orange/blue plaids that still haunt the memories of my childhood closet.
 That the underwear worn outside men’s trousers was pulled to wedgie height was discomforting, even with all the bling attached.

 Then, right smack in the middle, Allesandro hits pause.
 A woman stands up and begins to sing.
 Wait, those of us who are old enough to remember these styles from their first time around know that face, and that voice.
 That’s legendary songstress Jane Birkin singing, “Baby Alone in Babylone.”
 This out-of-the-blue performance (no one had noticed her sitting on the front row) was beautiful and even had Vogue’s editor-in-chief smiling.
 Then, she finished, returned to her seat, and Michele’s insanity picked up right where it left off.